New model structures for Algebraic Quantum Field Theory

 \begin{rem} Recall that a map of algebraic quantum field theories $\Aalg\to \Balg$ is said to be pointwise in some class of maps if $\Aalg(\Urect)\to\Balg(\Urect)$ belongs to this class for any space-time region $\Urect\in\Crect$. \end{rem}

 Let us now explain the second alternative.

-\textbf{Property-based approach:} Field theories in $\QFT_{\textup{w}\Srect}(\Crect^{\perp})$ have underlying algebraic structure encoded by $\mathfrak{L}_{\Srect}\Op_{\Crect}^{\perp}$.
-Now we want to relax the algebraic structure by providing a model structure on $\QFT(\Crect^{\perp})$ which also presents the homotopy theory of weakly $\Srect$-constant field theories.
+\paragraph{Property-based approach:} Field theories in $\QFT_{\h\Srect}(\Crect^{\perp})$ have underlying algebraic structure encoded by $\mathfrak{L}_{\Srect}\Op_{\Crect}^{\perp}$.
+Now we want to relax the algebraic structure by providing a model structure on $\QFT(\Crect^{\perp})$ which also presents the homotopy theory of homotopy $\Srect$-constant field theories.
 For this purpose, we use left Bousfield localization \cite{barwick_left_2010} for a suitable set of maps.

-A suitable choice of a localizing set of maps in $\QFT(\Crect^{\perp})$ is given in \cite{carmona_localization_2021}.
-A summary of the construction can be also found in \cite[Section 6]{carmona_factorization_2021}.
+A suitable choice of a localizing set of maps in $\QFT(\Crect^{\perp})$ is given in \cite[Section 6]{carmona_factorization_2021}.
 Using the same methods, it is possible to construct a set of maps $\mathcal{S}$ in $\QFT(\Crect^{\perp})$ \emph{representing} $\Srect\subseteq\Crect$ in such a way that the following result holds by the same arguments.
+Very concisely, one takes